StanfordHCI/datavore/README.md

 or maximum values for a column, optionally grouped according to nominal or ordinal dimensions.
 These queries are similar to SQL queries with group-by clauses.

-    // counts all rows in the table -> returns [[5]] var counts = tab1.query({vals:[dv.count()]});
+    // count all rows in the table -> returns [[5]] var counts = tab1.query({vals:[dv.count()]});

-    // counts rows and sums values in 2nd column, grouped by 1st column
+    // count rows and sum values in 2nd column, grouped by 1st column
     // returns -> [["a","b","c"], [2,2,1], [1,5,4]]]
     var groups = tab1.query({dims:[0], vals:[dv.count(), dv.sum(1)]});